thegrandblooms/thegrandblooms/README.md

 ### Hello! 👋
 ---
 My name is **Blake McMeekin** and I'm a data scientist, product designer, and prototyping generalist.
 I studied Machine Learning and worked at an analytics agency called Source Medium that managed data for over 100 companies like Clif Bar, Dr. Bronners, Olipop, etc. I started and run a company, [Alterity.Design](https://www.alterity.design/), which procedurally generates consumer products like lamps and jewelry.
-Before all this I managed prototyping labs in small businesses for about ten years, setting up fabrication labs to develop and test new products.
+Before all that I managed prototyping labs in small businesses for about ten years, setting up fabrication labs to develop and test new products.

 ### What I'm up to: